Thread to Art: PUNCH NEEDLE 101 - Issue Two

 PUNCH NEEDLE: Where to Start

 Where to start punching?
-Typically, I start in the pattern's center and work my way outward.
+Typically, I start at the center of the pattern and work my way outward.
 I start with the outline of a design and then fill in the design.

 You want to work your needle organically around the contour of a design so it looks more natural.
-You are only creating lines or rows if you do so intentionally for design purposes.
+You are only creating lines or rows intentionally for design purposes.

-When working on a large open area on the pattern, I like to break it up into smaller sections and fill in these open areas.
+When working on a large, open area of the pattern, I like to break it up into smaller sections and fill in the open areas.

 PUNCH NEEDLE: Setting Loop Lengths

-How to change the loop length: Setting the loop length on the Ultra Punch Needle is relatively easy.
-A setting on the handle allows you to move the needle up or down to create different loop lengths.
-The handle has 12 settings for different loop lengths, achieved by adjusting the length of the needle punched into the fabric.
+How to Change the Loop Length: Setting the loop length on the Ultra Punch Needle is relatively easy.
+A setting on the handle allows you to adjust the needle's position up or down to create different loop lengths.
+The handle features 12 settings for varying loop lengths, which are achieved by changing the needle's length as it is punched into the fabric.
 For example, the #1 setting creates the shortest loop, whereas the #12 makes a long one.

 How can the loop length be determined?
 An excellent way is to assume that half the length of the needle exposed from the handle will be the length of the thread loop.